CoShare: An Efficient Approach for Redundancy Allocation in NFV: Assignment of NF Instances to Flows

 \subsection{Assignment of NF Instances to Flows}

-Recall the overall objective of the redundancy allocation problem, i.e. Objective (\ref{eq-obj}).
-In Sec. \ref{sec:place-stru}, the placement strategy used in CoShare has been introduced.
-In the remaining of this section, we introduce the assignment strategy of CoShare.
-In brief, for each flow $f$, out of the feasible backup chains, CoShare assigns to the flow the chain that maximizes the utilization of resources, so as to minimize the needed resource, i.e. the numbers of NF instances, in meeting the required availability level.
+In this subsection, we introduce the assignment strategy of CoShare.
+In brief, for each flow $f$, out of the feasible backup chains, CoShare assigns to the flow the chain that maximizes the utilization of resources so as to minimize the total number of backup NF instances required.